jonnonz1/nz-statute-book/acts/public/2022/water-services-entities-act-2022.md

   (a) water services; and
   (b) water services infrastructure.
 (2) This Act seeks to achieve that purpose by—
-  (a) establishing 4 water services entities to provide water services in New Zealand:
+  (a) establishing 10 water services entities to provide water services in New Zealand:
+  (aa) ensuring that this Act applies to a water services entity, and its service area, only on and after that entity’s operational establishment date (see section 6A):
-  (b) providing for their service delivery areas and for their governance, reporting, and accountability arrangements:
+  (b) providing for their service delivery areas and for their governance, reporting, and accountability arrangements (for example, shared services arrangements, community priority statements, a funding agency, and protected transactions):
   (c) providing for their objectives, operating principles, and duties, functions, and powers (see sections 12 to 14):
   (d) requiring them to give effect to the principles of te Tiriti o Waitangi/the Treaty of Waitangi and Te Mana o Te Wai (see section 4):
+  (da) providing a locally led process enabling them to merge if their regional representative groups decide to do so (see section 19A):
   (e) providing for monitoring and oversight arrangements:
   (f) ensuring water services infrastructure is retained in public ownership:
   (g) ensuring water services infrastructure is not operated for the purpose of generating profit for shareholders.